HealthSamurai/documentation/modules/aidbox-forms/aidbox-ui-builder-alpha/embedding-renderer.md

 * `questionnaire-id` (optional): The ID of the questionnaire to load.
 Either `questionnaire` or `questionnaire-id` must be provided.
 * `questionnaire-response-id` (optional): The ID of the questionnaire response to load.
 Either `questionnaire-response` or `questionnaire-response-id` must be provided.
 * `hide-footer` (optional): Hides the footer of the form.
+* `hide-language-selector` (optional): Hide language selector if multilingual questionnaire is rendered.
 * `delegate-alerts` (optional): When set the web-component emits `alert` events with the alert objects as the event detail, instead of showing them in the UI.
 * `config` (optional): The [configuration](configuration.md) provided as a JSON string.
 * `theme` (optional): The theme provided as a JSON string.